 Study animal tracks and signs.
-Try Animal Tracks and Signs (ISBN 0-00-219633-6).
 Classroom displays of common tracks and signs can look attractive.
 You could have a go at making plaster of Paris casts of any footprints you find.

 Consider habitat loss on a more global scale by looking at the example of the giant panda which is now rare due to economic development.
-There is a downloadable resource 'A Place for Pandas and People' which can be found on the WWF site: www. wwflearning.co.uk.